Arrested Chidambaram on Indrani Mukerjea's testimony? Cong questions Modi govt's dependability

 The INX Media case relates to alleged irregularities in the Foreign Investment Promotion Board (FIPB) clearance given to the media group for receiving foreign investment to the tune of R305 crore in 2007 when Chidambaram was finance minister.

-The CBI registered a first information report on May 15, 2017, alleging irregularities in the manner the clearance had been awarded and the ED filed a money laundering case a year later
+The CBI registered a first information report on May 15, 2017, alleging irregularities in the manner the clearance had been awarded and the ED filed a money laundering case a year later.

 Chidambaram has strongly denied the allegations, saying the payments were for consultancy and his son was in no way associated with that company.